 Manga or Anime?: This is a series of reviews that compares the anime and manga versions of a particular series, examining how each handled the story and the advantages/disadvantages each version brings to the table.

 Hi!
 I’m Allison, the author of this blog.
 I’m a rabid romance fan, lover of all things nerdy and foxes, and cat mom.
 I have BA’s in English and Psychology and a Masters in Publishing.
 If you want to learn more about me, you can check out a few of these posts here: 1, 2, 3, 4, 5.
-I also have socials you can follow, like a Twitter, a Facebook page, a MAL account, and a Goodreads account.
+I’ve also been interviewed here.